alfeWolf87/portafolio/README.md

 # Analizador de respuestas

-<h1>Hello!!!<\h1>
+<h1>Hello!!!</h1>

 Libreries

 - pandas
 - google-genai

-For this proyect u need creat a API Key in Google IA Studio, Well intro to https://aistudio.google.com/ u need a count from google.
+<p>For this proyect u need creat a API Key in Google IA Studio,
+Well intro to https://aistudio.google.com/ u need a count from google.
-Next click on Get API key
+Next click on Get API key.
-Click on Generate API Key
+Click on Generate API Key.
-Select name of you key default "Gemini API Key 2" Creat proyect and select the name example "buenasRespuestas" click on Generate key
+Select name of you key default "Gemini API Key 2".
+Creat proyect and select the name example "buenasRespuestas". click on Generate key.
-Put attention: in this step copy de key, just in this time show all key of u proyect.
+Put attention: in this step copy de key, just in this time show all key of u proyect.</p>

 Well, in u cmd, terminal like me apply next command